versionone/VersionOne.Client.Requestor/HOWTO-Barebones-V1-Story-Editor-with-JQuery-in-JSFiddle.md

 Now that we're comfortable with JSFiddle, let's start building our Barebones Story Editor!

-* Try this simple query in the web browser's address bar:
+* Type the following URL into a new web browser tab's address bar:

 ```text
 http://eval.versionone.net/platformtest/rest-1.v1/Data/Story/1154?acceptFormat=haljson&sel=Name,Description,Estimate
 ```

-* You should see some JSON similar to this:
+* You should see some JSON similar to this come back:

 ```json
 {